otml2021/otml2021.github.io/call.md

 Authors can submit work that overlaps with previously published or submitted work, as long as it adds a new perspective on that work.
 Selected submissions will be presented in spotlight talks.

+Note that the workshop will not have proceedings and any work that has been or will be submitted to a reviewed Machine learning conference is not considered double submission.

 ### Important dates

-- submission deadline: Friday, 17 September 2021
+- Submission deadline: Friday, 17 September 2021
+- **Late submission deadline, 2 October 2021**
-- author notification: Friday, 15 October 2021
+- Author notification: Friday, 15 October 2021

+**Warning: due to the late final decisions in the NeurIPS conference we will accept late submissions to the workshop up to October 2nd (hard deadline)**

 ### Submission website